 - Very cost effective due to their simple design.

-- Can have wheels or fold up to move them out of the way when not in use or to prevent access.
+- May have wheels or fold up to move them out of the way when not in use or to prevent access.

-- Can be used to access shelves that would be to high too reach normally.
+- Can be used to access shelves that would be too high to reach normally.

 Disadvantages of Ladders:

 - Ladders are the most difficult to climb, especially while descending.

 - Can not be used as a primary staircase.